Part-DB/Part-DB-server/docs/upgrade_legacy.md

 * No import / export possibility for parts (yet), however you can import/export other datastructures like Categories, Footprints, etc. (yet)
 * No support for 3D models of footprints (yet)
 * No possibility to disable footprints, manufacturers globally (or per category).
 This should not have a big impact, when you forbid users to edit/create them.
+* No resitor calculator or SMD labels tools

 ## Upgrade process